tonishka/fixipe/README.md

 ## Core Features

 1. User SignUp/Account Creation: Before being able to use the app, users will have to create an account by entering a username, password and email address.
-   -Key Components: Swift UI and database handling
+   - Key Components: Swift UI and database handling

 2. Quiz to determine their Food Profile: Upon creating their account, users will have to then take a quiz to identify their diet, which consists of various options such as Vegan, Gluten-Free, Dairy-Free, Low Sugar etc.
    - Key Components: Swift UI and database handling

 3. Login: existing users will have to enter their username/email address and password to access their account.
    - Key Components: Swift UI and database handling

 4. Homepage: Upon logging in, users will be directed to the homepage which shows all of their existing saved recipes.
 A tab function at the bottom will allow them to access the other key features of their account, which are Scan Recipe and User Profile.
    - Key Components: Swift UI and database handling

 5. Scanning a Recipe: Users will be given the option of taking/choosing a photo from their existing library of a recipe.
 This recipe will get modified automatically to accommodate their diet, and they will have the option to save or delete the recipe.
    - Key Components: Swift UI, database handling, and text recognition.